 On February 12, 2007, the Company completed a convertible debenture financing of \$1,016,000 for which the Company issued convertible promissory notes that bear interest at 8% per annum in the first year and 12% per annum in the second year.
 If not converted, the notes would be due one year from the date of loan advance.
-The unpaid amount of principal and accrued interest may be converted at any time at the holder's option into shares of the Company issued source of \$0.25 per convertible unit.
-Each convertible unit, upon conversion, is comprised of one common share of the Company and, without conversion and non-transferable, and each such warrant entitles the holder to purchase one additional common share of the Company for a period of five years from the date of the issuance at an exercise price of \$0.25 per share during the first two years, \$0.50 per share during the third year, \$0.75 per share during the fourth year; and \$1.00 per share during the fifth year.
-The Company retained the right to redeem the convertible promissory notes at any time upon giving certain notice to the holder(s), and subject to paying a 20% premium in cash or shares (based on the previous 30 day average trading price of the Company's common stock.
+The unpaid amount of principal and accrued interest may be converted at any time at the holder's option into shares of the Company's common stock at a price of \$0.25 per convertible unit.
+Each convertible unit, upon conversion, is comprised of one common share of the Company and, without conversion, one non-transferable and detached share purchase warrant of the Company, issuable and exercisable without conversion.
+The warrants forming part of the convertible units are detachable from any conversion and non-transferable, and each such warrant entitles the holder to purchase one additional common share of the Company for a period of five years from the date of the issuance at an exercise price of \$0.25 per share during the first two years, \$0.50 per share during the third year, \$0.75 per share during the fourth year; and \$1.00 per share during the fifth year.
+The Company retained the right to redeem the convertible promissory notes at any time upon giving certain notice to the holder(s), and subject to paying a 20% premium in cash or shares (based on the previous 30 day average trading price of the Company's shares).
+Subscriptions from this financing totaling \$1,016,000 were received prior to December 31, 2006.
+During the year ended December 31, 2007 all of the notes were converted at \$0.25 per share resulting in the issue of 4,064,000 shares of the Company's common stock.
 There was no interest accrued due to the immediate conversion.